Deluxe Paint: Workflow

-For example, transparency was obtained as simply as selecting a background colour index (a single right click on the palette GUI to change).
-Colours could be locked from editing by use of a stencil (a list of colour indexes whose pixels should not be altered in the image data).
-And simple colour-cycling animations could be created using contiguous entries in the palette.
-It was easy to change the hue and tone of a section of the image by altering the corresponding colours in the palette.
+For example, transparency is obtained as simply as selecting a background color index (a single right click on the palette GUI to change).
+Colors could be locked from editing by use of a stencil (a list of color indices whose pixels should not be altered in the image data) and simple color-cycling animations could be created using contiguous entries in the palette.
+This was easy to change the hue and tone of a section of the image by altering the corresponding colors in the palette.
 (The specific section needed to use a dedicated part of the palette for this technique to work.)

 Brushes can be cut from the background by using the box, freehand, or polygon selection tools.
 They can then be used in the same manner as any other brush or pen.
 This functionality is simpler to use than the "stamp" tool of Photoshop or Alpha Channels as provided in later programs.
 Brushes can be rotated and scaled, even in 3D.
 After a brush is selected, it appears attached to the mouse cursor, providing an exact preview of what will be drawn.
-This allows precise pixel positioning of brushes, unlike brushes in Photoshop CS3 and lower, which only show an outline.
+This allows precise pixel positioning of brushes.

-Animations stored in IFF ANIM format were delta compressed (only the differences between current and previous frames are stored), making animations smaller and faster on playback.
+Animations stored in IFF ANIM format are delta compressed making animations both smaller and faster to playback.

 Reception

 Compute! criticized the documentation of the first release of DeluxePaint as inadequate, but stated that "DeluxePaint is a visual arts program of immense scope and flexibility".
 In later versions the documentation was much improved; for instance DeluxePaint IV came with a 300-page manual.

 Deluxe Paint was a hit for EA.
 The main line of the series, particularly installments one to three, has won a total of at least nine awards from independent publications and organizations, including three Amiga-specific awards.
 Deluxe Paint III also won Commodore International's Enterprise and Vision award in 1990, becoming the first software to win the award, for what the company's judges believed to be best utilizing the Amiga's graphical capabilities.

 Deluxe Paint for Atari ST won multiple awards from the publication: ST Format for "Best Application Software Of 1990" and "Best Art/Graphics Package."

 ST Format's Andrew Hutchinson writes, "It (Deluxe Paint) first appeared in November 1985 and soon more than 50 percent of all Amiga owners had a copy of the package.
 Since then it's undergone two revisions, but the current version available for the ST far outstrips all earlier incarnations.
 It's the best version there is!"

-ST Review writes, "Amiga owners have been sniggering for years at basic packages like Neochrome (NEOchrome) and even the mighty Degas (DEGAS (software)), as they tinkered with the enormously successful Deluxe Paint series.
+ST Review writes, "Amiga owners have been sniggering for years at basic packages like Neochrome (NEOchrome) and even the mighty Degas (DEGAS), as they tinkered with the enormously successful Deluxe Paint series.
 Now ST owners have their day."

 Atari ST User's Simon Lawson gave Deluxe Paint the magazine's highest rating of "Excellent" for both "Features" and "Ease Of Use."